 7. Promotes Improved Digestive Health

 In Germany, doctors prescribe turmeric for digestive problems.
-The curcumin found in turmeric stimulates the gallbladder to produce bile, which can aid digestion.
+The curcumin found in turmeric stimulates the gallbladder to produce bile, which can aid in smooth digestion.
+This means that a simple turmeric supplement can reduce gas and bloating while optimizing digestion functions.

 Turmeric has been used to treat diabetes in Ayurvedic and traditional Chinese medicine.
-Here in the west, turmeric shows exciting potential as a treatment for diabetes.
+Here in the west, turmeric shows exciting potential as a natural way to control or even reverse diabetes.

-Curcumin, the active compound in turmeric, could have a favorable effect on most of the key aspects of diabetes, including insulin resistance, hyperglycemia, hyperlipidemia, and islet apotosis and necrosis.
+Curcumin, the active compound in turmeric, could have a favorable effect on most of the key aspects of diabetes, including insulin resistance and hyperglycemia.
+A 2009 lab study found that curcumin is 400 times more potent than the common diabetes prescription drug in activating the AMPK enzyme needed to reduce insulin resistance in the body.

-In addition, curcumin can help to treat negative complications of diabetes, including diabetic neuropathy, retinopathy and diabetes-associated liver disorders.
-(14)
+In addition, curcumin’s anti-inflammatory properties can help to treat negative complications of diabetes, including diabetic neuropathy, retinopathy and diabetes-associated liver disorders.

 10. A Longer, Healthier Life